jdeweese1/canvas_downloader/README.md

 directory: <directory to download to>
 ```

-The oauth token can be generated on from your account under `Settings`
+The oauth token can be generated from your account under `Settings`

 To specify the config file, use the `--config` flag